bradchristie/taminations-flutter/assets/c1/triple_box_concept.md

-# Triple Box/Column/Line/Wave Concept
+# Triple Box / Column / Line / Wave Concept

-This concept establishes three groups of 4 dancers each; the dancers in each group are in either a box, column, line, or wave.
+This concept establishes three groups of 4 dancers each; the dancers in each group are in either a Box, Column, Line, or Wave.
 Since there are 12 spots and only 8 actual dancers, 4 of the spots will be vacant (occupied by phantom dancers).
 Calls are executed by working with your group of 4.
 Examples of the spots and who works with whom: